Brian-Fairbanks/SoundThis/README.md

 ## User Story
 	As: a Music Lover
-	I want: an app to show me similar artists, and show times for them So that I: can discover and enjoy new music
+	I want: an app to show me info on my favorite artists, and links to similar artists So that I: can discover and enjoy new music